 About lymphoma and the lymph system

-Non-Hodgkin lymphoma (NHL) is a term that refers to many types of cancer of the lymphatic system, which can have different symptoms and signs, physical findings, and treatment options.
+NHL is a term that refers to many types of cancer of the lymphatic system, which can have different symptoms and signs, physical findings, and treatment options.

 Groups of bean-shaped organs called lymph nodes are located throughout the body at different sites in the lymphatic system.
 Lymph nodes are found in clusters in the abdomen, groin, pelvis, underarms, and neck.
 Other parts of the lymphatic system include the spleen, which makes lymphocytes and filters blood; the thymus, an organ under the breastbone; and the tonsils, located in the throat.

-About Waldenström’s macroglobulinemia
+About Waldenstrom’s macroglobulinemia

-Because lymphatic tissue is found in so many parts of the body, Waldenström’s macroglobulinemia can start almost anywhere and may spread to almost any organ in the body.
+Because lymphatic tissue is found in so many parts of the body, Waldenstrom’s macroglobulinemia can start almost anywhere and may spread to almost any organ in the body.
 When people are first diagnosed with the disease, it has usually already spread to the blood and bone marrow.
 It may also eventually affect the lymph nodes, liver, or spleen, as well as the stomach, intestines, and lungs.
-Rarely, Waldenström’s macroglobulinemia spreads to the skin or thyroid gland.
+Rarely, Waldenstrom’s macroglobulinemia spreads to the skin or thyroid gland.

-Looking for More of an Overview?
+Looking for More of an Introduction?

-If you would like additional introductory information, explore these related items.
-Please note these links take you to other sections on Cancer.Net:
+If you would like more of an introduction, explore these related items.
+Please note these links will take you to other sections on Cancer.Net: